 The International Congress for Integrative Developmental Cognitive Neuroscience

-The inaugural Flux Congress acts as a forum for developmental cognitive neuroscientists to share their findings, expand their approaches, and be better informed of translational approaches.
+The Flux Congress acts as a forum for developmental cognitive neuroscientists to share their findings, expand their approaches, and be better informed of translational approaches.

 The Teenage Brain in the Media!